wix/Detox/docs/Introduction.Android.md

 })
 ```

+Please be aware that the `minSdkVersion` needs to be at least 18.

 ### 2. Add `jacoco-coverage` as dependency in the buildscript

 You need to add this to `android/build.gradle` into `buildscript > dependencies`: